ElofssonLab/TOPCONS2/README.md

         docker run -e USER_ID=$(id -u $USER) -v /data/topcons2_database:/data/topcons2_database -v /scratch:/scratch -it  --name topcons2 -d nanjiang/topcons2

+    Now you can test run the TOPCONS2 using the example sequence provided in the package by

+        docker exec --user user topcons2 script /dev/null -c "/app/topcons2/run_topcons2.sh /app/topcons2/test/one_seq.fasta -outpath  /scratch/rst1"

-    copy your query sequence, e.g. `one_seq.fasta` to `/scratch` and then run the following command in the shell terminal
+    To use you own sequence, you can copy your query sequence, e.g. `yourseq.fasta` to `/scratch` and then run the following command in the shell terminal

-        docker exec --user user topcons2 script /dev/null -c "/app/topcons2/run_topcons2.sh /scratch/one_seq.fasta -outpath  /scratch/rst1"
+        docker exec --user user topcons2 script /dev/null -c "/app/topcons2/run_topcons2.sh /scratch/yourseq.fasta -outpath  /scratch/rst_yourseq"

-    The prediction result will be output to `/scratch/rst1` given successful run.
+    The prediction result will be output to `/scratch/rst_yourseq` given successful run.

     **Note** also that the output files are owned by your current user, i.e. `$USER`